 Evapotranspiration - The amount of water lost to the environment due to evaporation, transpiration and evapotranspiration.
 Used by the software during analysis.
 First the evapotranspiration removes water held in the swale, then it removes water from the interception storage volume.

-Label - Name of pollutants.
+Name - Name of pollutants.
 This is populated based on the Pollutants set up as part of the Site Data.

 Concentration - Value below which the pollution concentration cannot fall during analysis.
 When concentration reaches this level, no further removal occurs.